briankamari/-gui-implementation/README.md

 # -gui-implementation
-2d ui  impimented with directx and c++
+2d ui  implementation with directx and c++